22 Boat House Design Ideas

 Many boat owners want a safe place to store their boat, especially if they live in an area with unpredictable weather.
 While many simply dock the boat, constant outdoor exposure can be unsecure and daunting when there is a storm ready to hit the coast.

 Boathouses are the perfect solution!
 Not only do they work as a garage for your boat, but they can also double as outdoor entertaining spaces and vacation homes.
-Whether you plan to build a full house or simply a relaxing vacation spot, the design possibilities are endless.
+Whether you plan to build a full house or simply a relaxing vacation spot, the design possibilities are endless and the right type of boat stair is crucial.

 Take your boat house design to the next level by installing a multi level deck.
 The multiple decks give you ample space for outdoor entertaining, as well as different views of the lake.
 This boat house takes full advantage of their space by creating two decks connected by a multi-floor spiral staircase.
 By using a spiral stair, the homeowner has a small footprint and an open deck on the first level.
 This particular stair is an Aluminum Powder Coated stair.
 The powder coating finish gives the already rust prohibitive aluminum frame a maintenance free barrier.
 This is perfect for an outdoor stair that has continuous exposure to water.